ZhangYuanhan-AI/Bamboo/README.md

     ```

 ### Label sytem
 We provide the hierarchy for our label system at [HERE](https://drive.google.com/drive/folders/1Eq76P57xjKiqas-JdEy9zSTbtC-YdtKw?usp=sharing).
-This JSON file includes the following semantical information of each concept.
+This JSON file includes the following **attrubutes** of each concept.
 We hope this information will be beneficial for your research.

 We take concept/class ``dog`` as an example.
 - Load JSON file